Youth Development

 Occurring after school and during school breaks, this program helps children gain essential skills leading to academic success, greater self-confidence, healthy bodies, and strong relationships.
 Programs focus on supporting youth with academic achievement and remediating gaps through homework assistance and ongoing tutoring.
 Our out-of-school break programs include structured on-site activities, field trips and community engagement opportunities designed to broaden horizons, promote healthy peer relationships, and expose our youth to community organizations.

-This weekly youth engagement and leadership program was specifically requested by and is for refugee adolescent girls at our East Colfax property, Hidden Brook.
-These young women often face extraordinary challenges related to American social nuances, bridging practices and norms that honor their parents’ cultural expectations while pursuing their own needs, and attempting to integrate fully into the community.
+This weekly youth engagement and leadership program was specifically requested by and is for refugee youth at our East Colfax property, Hidden Brook.
+These young individuals often face extraordinary challenges related to American social nuances, bridging practices and norms that honor their parents’ cultural expectations while pursuing their own needs, and attempting to integrate fully into the community.
 Additional factors such as prejudice and poverty aid in diminishing feelings of self-identity and self-worth and can inhibit their pathway to success.
-This program focuses on leadership development, career/education planning, social/emotional learning and stress management with the goal of building confident young women who understand their value both to society and themselves.
+This program focuses on leadership development, career/education planning, social/emotional learning and stress management with the goal of building confident young community members who understand their value both to society and themselves.